 PARTITION BY definition.
 Then, within each of those segments, Firebolt applies the primary index to prune and sort the data into even smaller data ranges as described above.

-For more information, see Using partitions.
+For more information, see Working with partitions.

 This section demonstrates different primary indexes created on a fact table,